 Research Interests

-My research program and expertise span from molecular to human trials and aim to identify nutritional strategies to prevent and treat cardio-metabolic and musculoskeletal diseases.
-Our overall goal is to better understand the mechanisms by which a certain diet, functional food, dietary supplement, or phytonutrient prevents and/or improves disease conditions and evaluate their safety and effectiveness in clinical trials.
+My research program and expertise span from molecular to human trials and aim to identify nutritional strategies to prevent and treat cardio-metabolic disorders.
+Our overall goal is to better understand the mechanisms by which a certain diet, functional food, dietary supplement, or bioactive compound prevents and/or improves disease conditions and evaluate their safety and effectiveness in clinical trials.

 High consumption of fruits and vegetables is associated with a lower incidence of chronic diseases including cardiometabolic diseases.
 This fact has been partially attributed to the high polyphenol content of these foods.
-Polyphenols are secondary metabolites of plants implicated in ultraviolet radiation defense and provide plants with resistance against pathogens.
-Polyphenols not only contribute to the sensory quality (taste, color, and flavor) of plant foods but also have antimicrobial, anti-inflammatory, anti-hypertensive, anti-obesogenic, and bone-protective properties.
+Polyphenols are secondary metabolites of plants in response to exposure to environmental stresses such as sunlight, extreme temperatures, salinity, alkalinity, drought or flooding, soil compaction, injury, pollutants, and pesticides and provide plants with resistance against pathogens.
+Polyphenols not only contribute to the sensory quality (taste, color, and flavor) of plant foods but also have a myriad of health benefits.

-We currently use animal models of hypertension including angiotensin II, obesity such as high-fat, high-sucrose diet, diabetes, heart failure (coronary artery ligation), pulmonary disease (e-cigarette smoking), and osteoporosis to investigate the protective role of plant-based foods, especially berries, in cardio-metabolic and musculoskeletal parameters including endothelial function, blood pressure, cardiac function, pulmonary function, insulin resistance, body composition, bone and muscle quality.
-We also seek to determine the mechanisms by which these bioactive compounds exert their effects with a focus on inflammation, oxidative stress, and gut dysbiosis, which are all augmented in these conditions.
+We currently use animal models of hypertension including angiotensin II, obesity such as high-fat, high-sucrose diet, to investigate the protective role of plant-based foods, especially berries, in cardio-metabolic parameters including endothelial function, blood pressure, cardiac function, insulin resistance, body composition, bone and muscle quality.
+We also seek to determine the mechanisms by which these bioactive compounds exert their effects with a focus on inflammation, oxidative stress, and intestinal dysbiosis, which are all augmented in these conditions.

-Additionally, we have recently received funding to confirm our findings in humans.
-We will assess the effectiveness of daily consumption of blueberries on the macro- and microvasculature, gut microbiota, and cognitive function in individuals with high blood pressure and prediabetes.
+Additionally, we have recently received funding to confirm our findings in human trials.
+We will assess the effectiveness of daily consumption of wild blueberries and peanuts on the macro- and microvasculature, intestinal microbiota, and cognitive function in individuals with high blood pressure and prediabetes.

 Current Projects

-• Effects of blueberries on heart, brain, and gut health in Non-Hispanic Black and Non-Hispanic White adults with high blood pressure
+- Effects of wild blueberries on heart, brain, and gut health in Non-Hispanic Black and Non-Hispanic White adults with high blood pressure

-• Blueberries for heart, brain, and gut health in females with prediabetes
+- Wild Blueberry for gut, brain, and cardiometabolic health in female adults with prediabetes

-• Impact of berry consumption on gut microbiota, insulin resistance, blood pressure, and inflammation in mice consuming a high-fat diet
+- Impact of wild blueberry consumption on cardiometabolic, cognitive, and gut health in mice consuming a high-fat, high-sucrose, high-salt diet

 Current Grant Funding